Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: -theory

 \section{$KK$-theory}

 Kasparov's bivariant $K$-theory $KK$ \cite{Kas} has become a central tool in noncommutative geometry since its creation.
 It is a bifunctor on pairs of $C^{*}$-algebras, associating to $(A,B)$ a $\Z/2\Z$-graded group $KK_{*}(A,B)$.
 It unifies $K$-theory and $K$-homology in the sense that Much of its usefulness comes from the existence of internal and external product structures, by which $KK$-elements induce homomorphisms between $K$-theory and $K$-homology groups.
 In Kasparov's original approach, the definition and computation of the products is very complicated.
 In order to simplify the external product, Baaj and Julg \cite{BJ} introduced another model for $KK$, in which the external product is given by a simple algebraic formula.
 The price one has to pay is working with unbounded operators.
-We will describe both models, and their relation, together with some results on the structure of $KK$ as a category.